Northern olingo

-The northern olingo (Bassaricyon gabbii), also known as the bushy-tailed olingo or as simply the olingo (due to it being the most commonly seen of the species), is a tree-dwelling member of the family Procyonidae, which also includes raccoons.
-It was the first species of olingo to be described, and while it is considered by some authors to be the only genuine olingo species, a recent review of the genus Bassaricyon has shown that there are a total of four olingo species, although two of the former species should now be considered as a part of this species.
-Its scientific name honors William More Gabb, who collected the first specimen.
-It is native to Central America.
+The northern olingo (Bassaricyon gabbii), also known as the bushy-tailed olingo or, simply, the olingo (due to it being the most common of the species), is an arboreal (tree-dwelling) member of the raccoon family, Procyonidae, which also includes the coatimundis and kinkajou.
+Native to Central America, it was the first species of olingo to be scientifically described; while it is considered by some authors to be the only "true" olingo species, a review of the genus Bassaricyon had shown there to be a total of four species, two of those now being considered synonymous with the northern olingo.
+Its specific name honors William More Gabb (1839-1878), who found and collected the first specimen for western science.

 Description

 The northern olingo is a slender arboreal animal, with hind legs distinctly longer than the fore legs, and a long, bushy tail.
 The face is short and rounded, with relatively large eyes and short round ears.
 The fur is thick and colored brown or grey-brown over most of the body, becoming slightly darker along the middle of the back, while the underparts are light cream to yellowish.
 A band of yellowish fur runs around the throat and sides of the head, where it reaches the base of the ears, while the face has greyish fur.
 The tail is similar in color to the body, but has a number of faint rings of darker fur along its length.
 The soles of the feet are hairy, and the toes are slightly flattened, ending with short, curved claws.
 Females have a single pair of teats, located on the rear part of the abdomen, close to the hind legs.

 Adults have a head-body length of 36 to 42 cm, with a 38 to 48 cm tail.
 They weigh around 1.2 to 1.4 kg.
 The northern olingo possesses a pair of anal scent glands, capable of producing a foul-smelling chemical when the animal is alarmed.

 This is the largest of the olingo species.
 Its pelage is typically less rufous than the other olingos, while its tail bands are a bit more distinct.